The four leagues for the 2020/21 League Phase have been confirmed after promotion and relegation were settled.

 Switzerland, Portugal, Netherlands, England, Belgium, France, Spain, Italy, Bosnia and Herzegovina (promoted), Ukraine (promoted), Denmark (promoted), Sweden (promoted)

-- Teams will be split into four groups of three, with the group winners then contesting the UEFA Nations League Finals (semi-finals, third-place match and final) in June 2021 to become the second UEFA Nations League winners.
+- Teams will be split into four groups of three, with the group winners then contesting the UEFA Nations League Finals (semi-finals, match for third place and final) in June 2021 to become the second UEFA Nations League winners.
 One host country will be appointed from among the finalist teams.

 Croatia (relegated), Poland (relegated), Germany (relegated), Iceland (relegated), Russia, Austria, Wales, Czech Republic, Scotland (promoted), Norway (promoted), Serbia (promoted), Finland (promoted)